TruongVu91/UdacityReactPollPorject/README.md

 ## How to install and run the project

-There are two types of objects stored in our database:

 - Clone or download the project to your local PC.
 - Run npm install in the project root directory to install dependencies.
 - Run npm start to launch the project.